Auction trolley information

 - What do the abbreviations N08 & A08 mean?

-- On the N08, why is there a small tube for the shelf cable in the way when using the top five shelf holes?
+- On the N08 the tube for the tray cable is in the way of the top 5 holes

 - Does the trolley have an RFID tag?